Alisadaintanvir/xebraa_notes_frontend/README.md

-Here’s a **README.md** for your React frontend project, including a detailed step-by-step guide for the authentication flow and how `checkLoginStatus` works:

----

 # Xebraa Notes - Real-Time Note App (Frontend)

 This is the frontend for a real-time note-taking application built with **React**, **TailwindCSS**, **Zustand**, and **Socket.IO**.
 It provides a user-friendly interface for authentication, note management, and real-time collaboration.